ianrenton/ianrenton.com/www/cv/index.md

 </td><td>
 <p><b>Software Engineer at QinetiQ</b></p>
 <p>Worked on a variety of projects for defense and commercial customers, primarily in the naval arena.</p>
-<p>Responsibility for the complete engineering process from requirements capture to commissioning on a number of small projects.</p>
+<p>Responsibility for the complete engineering process from requirements capture to commissioning on a number of smaller projects.</p>
 <p>Worked to increase the adoption of configuration & issue management tools at the Winfrith site.</p>
 </td></tr><tr><td>